Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Furstenberg families for pointwise recurrence

 \section{Furstenberg families for pointwise recurrence}

 In the last two decades hypercyclicity has been studied from the {\em frequency of visits} point of view: one investigates ``how often'' the orbit of a vector returns to every open subset of the space.
 The recent notions of {\em frequent}, {\em $\Uc$-frequent} or {\em reiterative hypercyclicity} have emerged following this line of thought (see \cite{BaGri2006,Shkarin2009,BMPP2016,BMPP2019}).
-As shown in \cite{BMPP2016,BoGrLoPe2022}, under some natural assumptions this behaviour can be decomposed in two necessary ingredients: \begin{enumerate}[1)] \item {\em usual hypercyclicity} (we have to require that the operator under study has a dense orbit);
+As shown in \cite{BMPP2016,BoGrLoPe2022}, this kind of ``{\em frequently dense behaviour}'' can be decomposed in two necessary ingredients: \begin{enumerate}[1)] \item {\em usual hypercyclicity} (we have to require that the orbit studied is dense);

-\item some kind of {\em strong recurrence} property (we have to require that each non-empty open subset of the space contains an orbit returning to it with some frequency). \end{enumerate} Even though the study of {\em linear recurrence} began in 2014 with \cite{CoMaPa2014}, {\em stronger recurrence} notions were only systematically considered in the 2022 work \cite{BoGrLoPe2022}, and then in the following papers \cite{GriLo2023,CarMur2022_arXiv} where the concepts of {\em $\Fc$-recurrence} and {\em $\Fc$-hypercyclicity} with respect to a Furstenberg family $\Fc$ are deeply studied.
+\item some kind of {\em strong recurrence} (we have to require that the orbit studied returns to each neighbourhood of the starting vector with some {\em frequency}). \end{enumerate} Even though the study of {\em linear recurrence} began in 2014 with \cite{CoMaPa2014}, {\em stronger recurrence} notions were only systematically considered in the 2022 work \cite{BoGrLoPe2022}, and then in the following papers \cite{GriLo2023,CarMur2022_arXiv} where the concepts of {\em $\Fc$-recurrence} and {\em $\Fc$-hypercyclicity} with respect to a Furstenberg family $\Fc$ are deeply studied.
 In this section we show that quasi-rigidity can be studied from an $\Fc$-recurrence perspective for a very particular kind of Furstenberg families called {\em free filters} (see Proposition~\ref{Pro:qr.filter}).
 Then we study both the weakest and strongest possible $\Fc$-recurrence notions together with the Furstenberg families associated to them (see Subsection~\ref{SubSec:4.2apropriate.F}), and we finish the section recalling that $\Fc$-recurrence behaves well under homomorphisms, quasi-conjugacies and commutants (see Subsection~\ref{SubSec:4.3qc.c}).\ the {\em return set from $x$ to $U$}.
 It will be denoted by $N(x,U)$ if no confusion with the map arises.
-Following \cite{BMPP2016,BMPP2019,BG2018,BoGrLoPe2022,CarMur2022_IEOT,CarMur2022_MS,CarMur2022_arXiv,GriLo2023} we can now define:
+Following \cite{BMPP2016,BMPP2019,BG2018,BoGrLoPe2022,CarMur2022_IEOT,CarMur2022_MS,CarMur2022_arXiv,GriLo2023,Lopez2024_RinM,Lopez2025_arXiv_frequently} we can now define:

 \begin{definition} Let $(X,T)$ be a dynamical system and let $\Fc$ be a Furstenberg family.
 A point $x \in X$ is said to be: \begin{enumerate}[--] \item {\em $\Fc$-recurrent} if $N(x,U) \in \Fc$ for every neighbourhood $U$ of $x$;